 When Leo came out as transgender, I was devastated.
-Not because he was transgender, but because my lifelong dream of having a daughter died.
-I didn’t understand that at the time.
-All I knew was that I felt a loss I couldn’t explain and a crushing sadness that wouldn’t go away.
+Not because he was transgender but because my lifelong dream of having a daughter died.
+I didn't understand that at the time.
+All I knew was I felt a loss I couldn't explain and a crushing sadness that wouldn't disappear.

 I knew that I shouldn't share those feelings with Leo.
 I wanted him to feel loved and supported.
 Leo's a smart kid.
 Never for one minute did I think he expected I was having an easy time.
 But he didn't need to hear about it.
 That isn't his burden to carry.
 It's mine.

-Therapy is where I was able to work through what was difficult about my son coming out.
+Therapy is where I worked through what was difficult about my son coming out.